 - Software should use the INVEPT instruction with the "single-context" INVEPT type after making any of the following changes to an EPT paging-structure entry (the INVEPT descriptor should contain an EPTP value that references - directly or indirectly - the modified EPT paging structure): - Changing any of the privilege bits 2:0 from 1 to 0.1 - Changing the physical address in bits 51:12. - Clearing bit 8 (the accessed flag) if accessed and dirty flags for EPT will be enabled. - For an EPT PDPTE or an EPT PDE, changing bit 7 (which determines whether the entry maps a page). - For the last EPT paging-structure entry used to translate a guest-physical address (an EPT PDPTE with bit 7 set to 1, an EPT PDE with bit 7 set to 1, or an EPT PTE), changing either bits 5:3 or bit 6.
-(These bits determine the effective memory type of accesses using that EPT paging-structure entry; see Section 29.3.7.) - For the last EPT paging-structure entry used to translate a guest-physical address (an EPT PDPTE with bit 7 set to 1, an EPT PDE with bit 7 set to 1, or an EPT PTE), clearing bit 9 (the dirty flag) if accessed and dirty flags for EPT will be enabled. - Software should use the INVEPT instruction with the "single-context" INVEPT type before a VM entry with an EPTP value X such that X[6] = 1 (accessed and dirty flags for EPT are enabled) if the logical processor had earlier been in VMX non-root operation with an EPTP value Y such that Y[6] = 0 (accessed and dirty flags for EPT are not enabled) and Y[51:12] = X[51:12]. - Software may use the INVEPT instruction after modifying a present EPT paging-structure entry (see Section 29.3.2) to change any of the privilege bits 2:0 from 0 to 1.2 Failure to do so may cause an EPT violation that would not otherwise occur.
-Because an EPT violation invalidates any mappings that would be used by the access that caused the EPT violation (see Section 29.4.3.1), an EPT violation will not recur if the original access is performed again, even if the INVEPT instruction is not executed. - Because a logical processor does not cache any information derived from EPT paging-structure entries that are not present (see Section 29.3.2) or misconfigured (see Section 29.3.3.1), it is not necessary to execute INVEPT following modification of an EPT paging-structure entry that had been not present or misconfigured. - As detailed in Section 30.4.5, an access to the APIC-access page might not cause an APIC-access VM exit if software does not properly invalidate information that may be cached from the EPT paging structures.
-If EPT was in use on a logical processor at one time with EPTP X, it is recommended that software use the INVEPT instruction with the "single-context" INVEPT type and with EPTP X in the INVEPT descriptor before a VM entry on the same logical processor that enables EPT with EPTP X and either (a) the "virtualize APIC accesses" VMexecution control was changed from 0 to 1; or (b) the value of the APIC-access address was changed. - Software can use the INVEPT instruction with the "all-context" INVEPT type immediately after execution of the VMXON instruction or immediately prior to execution of the VMXOFF instruction.
-Either prevents potentially undesired retention of information cached from EPT paging structures between separate uses of VMX operation.
+(These bits determine the effective memory type of accesses using that EPT paging-structure entry; see Section 29.3.7.) - For the last EPT paging-structure entry used to translate a guest-physical address (an EPT PDPTE with bit 7 set to 1, an EPT PDE with bit 7 set to 1, or an EPT PTE), clearing bit 9 (the dirty flag) if accessed and dirty flags for EPT will be enabled. - Software should use the INVEPT instruction with the "single-context" INVEPT type before a VM entry with an EPTP value X such that X[6] = 1 (accessed and dirty flags for EPT are enabled) if the logical processor had earlier been in VMX non-root operation with an EPTP value Y such that Y[6] = 0 (accessed and dirty flags for EPT are not enabled) and Y[51:12] = X[51:12]. - Software should use the INVEPT instruction with the "single-context" INVEPT type before a VM entry with an EPTP value X if the logical processor had earlier been in VMX non-root operation with an EPTP value Y such that Y[5:3] ≠ X[5:3] (different EPT page-walk length) and Y[51:12] = X[51:12]. - Software may use the INVEPT instruction after modifying a present EPT paging-structure entry (see Section 29.3.2) to change any of the privilege bits 2:0 from 0 to 1.
+Failure to do so may cause an EPT violation that would not otherwise occur.
+Because an EPT violation invalidates any mappings that would be used by the access that caused the EPT violation (see Section 29.4.3.1), an EPT violation will not recur if the original access is performed again, even if the INVEPT instruction is not executed.

-^{1.} If the "mode-based execute control for EPT" VM-execution control is 1, software should use the INVEPT instruction after changing privilege bit 10 from 1 to 0.
+1. If the "mode-based execute control for EPT" VM-execution control is 1, software should use the INVEPT instruction after changing privilege bit 10 from 1 to 0.

-If the "mode-based execute control for EPT" VM-execution control is 1, software may use the INVEPT instruction after modifying a present EPT paging-structure entry to change privilege bit 10 from 0 to 1.
+2. If the "mode-based execute control for EPT" VM-execution control is 1, software may use the INVEPT instruction after modifying a present EPT paging-structure entry to change privilege bit 10 from 0 to 1.